drizzle-lang/drizzle/docs/syntax/musings.md

     def is_animal?() -> bool = return true
 }

-a: Animal = Animal()  # Causes an error as abstract classes cannot be instantiated
+let a: Animal = Animal()  # Causes an error as abstract classes cannot be instantiated

 class Dog < Animal {}  # Causes an error as not all abstract functions are defined